deefisher/ts-express-boiler-plate/README.md

 ---
 ### routes/

 Create a router file based on the template for each grouping of routes in your application.
-Add the exported express router to the array in the app instance object in the `server.ts` file
+Add the exported express router to the array in the app instance object in the `index.ts` file

 ---
 ### controllers/